fpusan/tutorial-template/docs/source/utils.rst

     Include only ORFs with highly trusted KEGG and COG assignments in aggregated functional tables.
 This will be ignored if the ``/path/to/project/results/tables`` directory already exists

 [--ignore-unclassified]
-    Ignore reads with no functional classification when aggregating abundances for functional categories (KO, COG, PFAM).
+    Ignore reads without assigned functions for TPM calculation (KO, COG, PFAM).
 This will be ignored if the ``/path/to/project/results/tables`` directory already exists

 [--force-overwrite]
     Write results even if the output file already exists